Getting Familiar with Microsoft Azure#

 Selected networks (recommended)

-Use Case: If you are working with non-public research data, this is the minimum recommended security setting.
+Working with non-public research data.
+This is the minimum recommended security setting.

 Disabled